-Unlocking the brain’s secret: how visual information is encoded
+Unlocking the brain’s secret: How visual information is encoded

-As you’re reading this sentence, your brain is receiving and interpreting countless stimuli, all of which must be processed and encoded in the brain.
 In order to make sense of your entire environment, information from our senses must ultimately combine in a dynamic manner.

 The team is looking at how the brain encodes visual information in a specialised part of the brain called the visual cortex.
-For us to see and interact with our environment, visual information, including colour, angles and movement must all come together.
+For us to see and interact with our environment, visual information, including colour, angles, and movement, must all come together.
 Yet, how this task is ultimately performed by the brain remains a mystery to researchers.

 This is where Associate Professor Palmer’s expertise in brain functional connectivity becomes paramount to the success of the project.

 “It is a great honour to lead an Openscope project at the Allen Institute for Brain Science.
 Along with leading researchers from around the world, we will use a high-throughput experimental platform to investigate one of the great mysteries of neuroscience – how the visual system is specialized to make us able to see with such amazing acuity,” says Associate Professor Palmer.